 - Six classes will be offered by RCCD faculty in Florence (3 in Chemistry and 3 in Communication Studies)

 - Students will enroll in 12 credits (four (4) courses at three (3) credits each) taught by RCCD faculty

 - A guest speaker exploring the history of Florence

 - Riverside Community College District will issue the credit for these courses

-Program fees includes student housing, classrooms, cultural activities, in country health insurance,
+Program fees includes student housing, classrooms, cultural activities, and in country health insurance.

 How to Enroll